edgebips/ameritrade/README.md

 NOTE(2021-01-13): This is not completed yet.
 You can use the API today but you will obtain JSON converted to Python back.
 It's still nice enough to use.

+## Differences with Other Projects

+There are probably 50 other Git repositories with similar bindings out there.
+Probably the best of them is [Alex Golec's TDA-API](https://github.com/alexgolec/tda-api), which seems to have a growing community building up around it.

+This particular API distinguishes itself from those projects in a few ways:

+- It does not coerce the usage of threading or of async/await primitves.
+The API runs in immediate, blocking mode.
+You can choose to use coroutines or even threads at the level of your own program, wrapping this API.

+- It does not rely on Selenium.
+Refresh token for this API work for a very long time (in the order of months) and it's the rare occasion where a browser window needs to be brought up to perform authentication.
+For those times where it's needed, I'd rather the API never even have to see your password and just trigger opening a vanilla browser to the right URL and process the response token with a local server.
+This also removes another dependency of this library (it does not require your password stored anywhere; I never like putting in passwords in files myself, and neither should you have to).

+- It cleanly separates the communication portion of the API (JSON in and out) with the schema and potential wrapper and validator objects.
+I believe that these two aspects can be easily factored from each other and this results in a much smaller library (a very small one actually), easier to maintain.

+  What's more, is that the schema generation is (well, will be) completely automated.
+A script scrapes down all the schemas from the TD website and untangles and deduplicates the data types as much as possible.
+The hope is that a schema validator can be implemented with automatic code-generation to produce a very regular API, log files that can be parsed in other computer langauges, good up-to-date request validators and perhaps even a generated API for more convenient bindings.

+- It should eventually support logging

+Overall my goals is to keep this API as simple and lean as possible for long-term maintainability.
+My goals are not to build the ultimate library for everyone, but rather, something stable robust, up-to-date and stable that I can use for the long term.

+## Status

+This project is functional, but in active development as of January 2021.
+You can except some more changes during in H1 2021.